 - A. Assisted Living.
 A level of care provided at our Community where, when admitted, a resident receives assistance with daily living activities after evaluation.
 Assisted Living is an area of care licensed by the Virginia Department of Social Services.
-See, Article II, Section I (1), Assisted Living/Memory Care. - B. Room Reservation Rate.
-When applicable, if you are a permanent resident of our Assisted Living, Memory Care, or Health Care Center, the Room Reservation Rate is the amount charged to hold your space while you are temporarily at a different level of care.
+See, Article II, Section I (1), Assisted Living. - B. Room Reservation Rate.
+When applicable, if you are a permanent resident of our Assisted Living or Health Care Center, the Room Reservation Rate is the amount charged to hold your space while you are temporarily at a different level of care.
 This is sometimes referred to as a "Bed Hold".
-See, Article V, Section C, Retaining Your Prior Residence/Room Reservation Rate.
+See Article V, Section C, Retaining Your Prior Residence/Room Reservation Rate. - C. Daily Rate.
+The Daily Rate is a rate we charge for services in our Assisted Living, or Health Care Center.
+Generally, if you need to make a transition from your Independent Living Residence to Assisted Living or the Health Care Center (other than for a Medicare Stay), you will pay a Discounted Daily Rate. - D. Discounted Daily Rate.
+The Discounted Daily Rate is our Daily Rate less Ten Percent (10%) as described in Article III, Section F (1), Assisted Living Discounted Daily Rate, Article III, Section F (2), Health Care Center.

-- C. Daily Rate.
-The Daily Rate is a rate we charge for services in our Assisted Living, Memory Care, or Health Care Center.
-Generally, if you need to make a transition from your Independent Living Residence to Assisted Living, Memory Care, or the Health Care Center (other than for a Medicare Stay), you will pay a Discounted Daily Rate. - D. Discounted Daily Rate.
-The Discounted Daily Rate is our Daily Rate less Ten Percent (10%) as described in Article III, Section F (1), Assisted Living/Memory Care Discounted Daily Rate, Article III, Section F (2), Health Care Center. - E. Entrance Fee.
+- E. Entrance Fee.
 An initial entrance payment made to us at the time of your entry into the Community.
 You may choose from the options found in Article III, Section A, Entrance Fee Options. - F. Health Care Center.
 Our nursing level of care is provided for in the Health Care Center.
-Nursing Care is provided at this level of care for certain rehabilitation and long-term nursing services.
+Nursing Care is provided at this level of care for certain rehabilitation and long term nursing services.
 Our Health Care Center is licensed by the Virginia Department of Health.
 See, Article II, Section I (2), Health Care Center. - G. Independent Living.
 Our residential living area where meals and other services are available to you as set forth in this Agreement.
-The Monthly Fee is paid for your Residence in the Independent Living Area, as well certain other services as set forth in this Agreement. - H. Interdisciplinary Care Planning ("ICP") Team.
-The ICP Team consists of members of the various disciplines on our staff that evaluate and plan your care in our Community after consultation with you and your family. - I. Memory Care.
-A portion of our licensed Assisted Living area that is designated to provide special programs and security for those who are in need of memory related services.
-See Article II, Section I (1), Assisted Living/Memory Care. - J. Monthly Fee.
+The Monthly Fee is paid for your Residence in the Independent Living Area, as well as certain other services as set forth in this Agreement. - H. Interdisciplinary Care Planning ("ICP") Team.
+The ICP Team consists of members of the various disciplines on our staff that evaluate and plan your care in our Community after consultation with you and your family. - J. Monthly Fee.
 A fee charged for your Independent Living Residence and certain other services described in this Agreement.
-See, Article III, Section C, Monthly Fee.
+See Article III (C), Monthly Fee.